Smilin' Through (1922 film): Reception

 Mary Pickford praised Talmadge's performance and the film's sets, costumes, and entertaining story.
 "It deals with a subject which interests most women — that of spiritualism — which is so delicately and beautifully handled that it could offend no one," she described.
 It was one of her favorite films.

-DVD release
+Home media

 Smilin' Through was released on Region 0 DVD-R by Alpha Video on July 7, 2015.